 - We gave conference presentations covering progress on I-CAN v5 at SPOT on DD 2012, CdLS 2012, and ASID 2012 in NZ

 - I-CAN wins another award!
 Full story and photos here.
 Download our winning presentation

 - Stop Press!
-I-CAN has four articles recently published in JARID, eJHI and InPsych.
+I-CAN has five articles recently published in JARID, eJHI and InPsych.

 (and another groud-breaking article currently under review)

 What is the I-CAN?